 Recycling efforts in the U.S., and worldwide for that matter, are increasing year after year; however, plastics still remain a question mark when it comes to recycling.

 According to 2010 statistics provided by the Environmental Protection Agency (EPA), Americans recycled or composted about 85 million tons of waste, or about 34-percent of all municipal solid waste.
 However, the recycling rate of plastics is “negligible” at best.

-Mike Biddle, founder of MBA Polymers, puts a more exact figure on the plastics recycling debacle.
+Mike Biddle -- founder of MBA Polymers located in Richmond, CA -- puts a more exact figure on the plastics recycling debacle.
 He states that approximately 550 billion pounds of plastics worldwide are used annually, and just 10-percent of this plastic is recycled.
 The rest enters landfills and can take hundreds of years to decompose.

 These are all positive efforts helping to reduce our impact on the environment and reduce the amount of waste sent to landfills.